Teaching Compare and Contrast

 Writing

 Once information is categorized using an organizer, students are often asked to turn the information into paragraph format.
-Students should use standard paragraph features.
-These include topic sentences, detail sentences, and conclusions.
+Students should use standard paragraph features, including topic sentences, details, and conclusions.
 They should also focus on writing great transitions between these sentences.

-Some signal words for comparisons include like, both, also, most, have in common, similarly, and like or likewise To contrast topics, students might use but, whereas, although, instead, on the other hand, even though, whereas, and however.
+Some signal words for comparisons include like, both, also, most, have in common, similarly, and likewise.
+To contrast topics, students might use but, whereas, although, instead, on the other hand, even though, whereas, and however.

 More Blog Posts on Compare and Contrast at Book Units Teacher